wbkd/react-starterkit/README.md

 $ npm install
 ```

+### Imports Loader

 If you want to use plugins for a certain library, that does not require dependencies you can use the [imports loader](http://webpack.github.io/docs/shimming-modules.html#imports-loader).
 Here the file 'awesome-plugin.js' expects a global variable called jQuery.
-We can just import that variable via 'jQuery=path/to/jQuery'.
+We can just import that variable via ```jQuery=path/to/jQuery```.

 Install the imports loader via: